-The current cost for a one-month’s supply of Aricept, Exelon, Razidyne or Namenda is approximately $180.
+The current cost for a one-month’s supply of Aricept, Exelon, Razadyne or Namenda is approximately $180.
+Generic forms of these medications may be available at a lesser cost.
 These medications are covered by many of the Medicare-approved prescription drug plans.
 The pharmaceutical companies that produce these medications may also offer them free or at a discount to persons of limited means, and without insurance coverage for medications.
 Speak to your physician or pharmacist about these Patient Assistance Programs, or go online to the following sites: Benefits

 Checkup: http://www.benefitscheckup.org/ or Partnership for Prescription Assistance: www.pparx.org

 How do I obtain a prescription for these medications?